hilbix/ff-marionette/README.md

 - Because I was unable to find something suitable for me anywhere else
 - Trying to checkout the Gecko implementation of marionette-client took hours and left me with "No space left on device"
 - Also I needed somethign for tiny devices like Raspberry PI Zero with very limited filesystem resources

+Out of sequence?

+- Commands are sent immediately if possible.
+  - But the answer will be asynchronous, because the command runs asynchronously in the browser.
+- To synchronize, request to set a variable from the output.
+Example:
+  - `./ff-marionette.js 0 list 'ENV w 1' 'WIN {"handle":@w@}' reload 'ENV x .'
+'JSON @x@' 'find {"value":"run","using":"id"}'`
+  - `ENV x .` fills variable `x` with the result of the `reload`.
+This still is asynchronous
+  - `JSON @x@` then uses the variable, hence it must be waited for, so the executon waits for `reload` before running `find`
+- Perhaps in future there will be something like `WAIT` etc. to wait for completion

 License?